 In addition to his private practice, he serves as Professor in the Community Mental Health Department at CIIS and is the founding Director of CIIS’ The Clinic Without Walls, an innovative psychotherapy clinic serving mostly working poor and immigrant communities who would otherwise not have access to mental health services.

 Dr. Castrillón is also a personal and supervising psychoanalyst, and is faculty of the Lacanian School of Psychoanalysis (LSP) and the Psychoanalytic Institute of Northern California (PINC), and has served on the editorial boards of the journals Ecopsychology and Universitas Psychologicas among others.
-Dr. Castrillon is an editor of The European Journal of Psychoanalysis and a member of the Institute of Advanced Studies in Psychoanalysis based in Rome, Italy.
+Dr. Castrillon is Co-Editor-in-Chief of The European Journal of Psychoanalysis and a member of the Istituto Elvio Fachinelli ISAP (Institute of Advanced Studies in Psychoanalysis) based in Rome, Italy.

 His clinical, teaching, and research interests include the production of subjectivity (both human and more-than-human), psychoanalysis, community mental health, ecopsychology, poststructuralist social/cultural theory, schizoanalysis, liberatory politics, cosmology, entheogens, the impact of hypervelocity technological change on subjectivity, the intersection of critical social theory and psychoanalysis, the eroticization of anxiety/angst/anguish, contemporary approaches to the treatment of psychosis, xenopsychology, violent political movements, war, terrorism and revolution.